 To begin the rhytidectomy surgery, Dr. Yee makes an incision in the temple area, behind the hairline, just above and in front of the ear.
 The incision continues around the lobe, circling the ear before returning to the point of origin in the scalp.
 For men, the incision is aligned to accommodate the natural beard lines.
 In all cases, the incision is placed in a location where it will be inconspicuous or hidden by a natural crease in the skin.

 After making the incision, the skin is raised outward, allowing Dr. Yee to reposition and tighten the underlying muscle and connective tissue.
 At this point, Dr. Yee may remove some fat and excess skin.
 Dr. Yee then closes the incisions with fine sutures and/or metal clips, which permit surgery without shaving hair from the site of the incision.

-At our Little Rock, Arkansas plastic surgery center, the facelift procedure can be performed with general anesthesia or a combination of mild sedatives, local anesthesia, and a mild intravenous anesthesia.
+At our Little Rock, Arkansas plastic surgery center, the facelift procedure can be performed with general anesthesia (including mini facelift), or a combination of mild sedatives, local anesthesia, and a mild intravenous anesthesia.
 In either case, Dr. Yee tries to ensure that the patient will experience little discomfort.
 Following the surgery, Dr. Yee will apply a dressing to protect the areas where the incisions have been made.
 The entire process can take up to four hours, depending on the extent of the surgery.

 What to Expect After the Surgery